 - All of the Other Reindeer: The other Templars at the Abbey look down and sneer at Angelo, what with his gambling, womanizing, drinking, etc. However, it's heavily implied that they'd been doing this since way before he started delving into vices because they were following the lead of Marcello, the Abbey's golden boy, and Angelo developed the habits as a means of coping.
 How noble of them.

-- Blow You Away - His attack spells.
+- Blow You Away: His Woosh-family class of spells.

-- Casting a Shadow - Being the healer of the group doesn't stop him from learning death spells.
+- Casting a Shadow: Being the healer of the group doesn't stop him from learning instant death spells.

 - Changeling Fantasy: Deconstructed.
 Angelo finds out that he has an older half-brother... who hates him merely for existing, as Marcello was cast out of the house when Angelo was born.